AlibabaCloudDocs/sls/intl.en-US/Data Collection/Cloud product collection/Common operations on logs of Alibaba Cloud services.md

 If you need to use a RAM user to manage logs of Alibaba Cloud services, you must use your Alibaba Cloud account to authorize the RAM user.

 You can use the permission assistant feature to configure permissions for a RAM user.
-For more information, see [Configure the permission assistant feature](/intl.en-US/Developer Guide/Access control RAM/Configure the permission assistant feature.md).
+For more information, see [Use the permission assistant to grant permissions](/intl.en-US/Developer Guide/Access control RAM/Use the permission assistant to grant permissions.md).

 ![RAM授权](https://static-aliyun-doc.oss-cn-hangzhou.aliyuncs.com/assets/img/en-US/3187320061/p127811.png)